nitrogenlogic/knd/README.md

 be processed using the `nl_unescape_string()` function from [libnlutils][0].

 Dimensions for the `addzone` and `subzone` commands are in millimeters relative to the depth sensor itself.
+When looking at the front of the depth sensor, positive X points to the right, positive Y points upward toward the ceiling, and positive Z points away from the sensor toward the room.

 - **bye**
   ```